-A role can be given Administrative permissions over the node (or sub-nodes) for which a role exists.
+A Keeper role can be granted Administrative permissions over the node (or sub-nodes) for which a role exists.
 This delegated administration allows different roles to have different permissions inside of the Admin Console.

 An example of a role that can be created would be a Delegated Admin role.
 In this role the administrator can set up one or more Administrative Permissions that allow that user in the role to login to the Keeper Admin Console and perform administrative functions.
-For example, the delegated admin can be given permission to create teams, add users, create or edit roles, run reports and perform account transfers.
+For example, the delegated admin can be given permission to create teams, add users, create or edit roles, run reports, approve devices and perform account transfers.
 These permissions can be limited to a single node or they can cascade or traverse down the tree structure to all the sub-nodes.
-In order to have the role applied to multiple nodes, simply select the + button after Administrative Permissions and add the node the role will manage.

 Each node a role manages has its own set of permissions and those permissions can cascade down from that node for example, if the role was created in the top root level node and there were three other nodes created under the top, root level node.
 The Administrative Permission can be added as the top node, the privileges added, and Cascade Node Permissions selected.
 This would then give those permissions to all four nodes and members of that role.

 - 1.To give Administrative Permissions to a Role, select the + button on the Role screen.

 - 3.Set permissions by clicking on the gear icon next to the node you added.

 Add Managed Node